DarylPinto/game-of-life/README.md

 ![Preview](/assets/preview.gif)

 ## Download
-You can get the app from the [releases tab](https://github.com/DarylPinto/game-of-life/releases) for Windows and Mac.
+[Click here](https://github.com/DarylPinto/game-of-life/releases/latest) to download the latest release for Windows and Mac.

 ## How it works
 The Game of Life is a simple simulation governed by a few rules.
 Despite the simplicity of this universe, it has potential for fascinating emergent behaviour.
 The rules are as follows: